This section lists frequently used terminology

 A revolving credit facility through which a Borrower can draw down on credit lines denominated in multiple tokens at varying rates of interest and from any number of Lenders.

-The status of the Line of Credit if not closed by the deadline (expiry/maturity date) or due to some other reason such as a breach of a target collateral ratio.
+The status of the Line of Credit if not repaid by the deadline (expiry/maturity date) or due to some other reason such as a breach of a minimum collateral ratio.

-The minimum permitted collateral ratio, below which a Borrower can not draw down Lenders' deposits.
+The minimum permitted collateral ratio, below which a Borrower can not draw down on Lenders' deposits.

 A process whereby certain things can only happen if two out of two parties sign off (e.g. a Lender depositing into a Line of Credit)